Moshe-Bar/AuditCustomRuleLogsSaver/README.md

 -----

-After the second run there are more records in db so the same query as before results new records.
+After the second run there are more records in db so the same query as before results new records:

 command:
 ```sql